-Most known settlements are clustered within specific topographical locales along the coastlines of Scilly (Fig 5.1).
+Most known settlements are clustered within specific topographical locales along the coastlines of Scilly.
 This distribution might be a result of a lack of coordinated fieldwork within the interior of the islands.
-An evaluation of geophysical anomalies at Normandy Farm, St Mary's in 2006, for example, revealed evidence of Late Bronze Age settlement activity (Mulville et al 2007, 26-35), while excavations in 2009-10 revealed Late Bronze Age settlement remains near Higher Town, 200m inland from the coast on St Agnes (Fig 5.4; Taylor and Johns, in prep).
+An evaluation of geophysical anomalies at Normandy Farm, St Mary's in 2006, for example, revealed evidence of Late Bronze Age settlement activity (Mulville et al 2007, 26-35), while excavations in 2009-10 revealed Late Bronze Age settlement remains near Higher Town, 200m inland from the coast on St Agnes (Fig 5.4; Taylor and Johns, forthcoming).